 The Plan Change adopts the identification of parts of the Site (potential flood channels) within the PSDP Plains Flood Management Area.
 All dwellings will have an appropriate floor level above the 200 year Average Return Interval (ARI) design flood level, as required by the SPRDP rules.

-The geotechnical assessment shows no issues with liquefaction.
+The geotechnical assessment shows very low risk of liquefaction.

 CHAPTER 12- LANDSCAPE 2.2 OBJECTIVES

 12.2.1 Identification and protection of outstanding natural features and landscapes